mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 // auto res = qp1 + qp2;   // Compile-time error
 ```

-In the above code `100 * m` and `120 * m` still creates two quantities which serve as displacement
+In the above code `100 * m` and `120 * m` still create two quantities that serve as displacement
 vectors here.
 Quantity point objects can be explicitly constructed from such quantities only when
-its origin is an instantiation of the `zeroth_point_origin<QuantitySpec>`.
+their origin is an instantiation of the `zeroth_point_origin<QuantitySpec>`.

-We can use `.quantity_from_zero()` to obtain the displacement vector of a point from the origin.
+It is really important to understand that even though we can use `.quantity_from_zero()` to obtain
+the displacement vector of a point from the origin, the point by itself does not represent or have
+any associated physical value.
+It is just a point in some space.
+The same point can be expressed
+with different displacement vectors from different origins.

-It is important to mention here that simplicity comes with a safety cost here.
-For some users it
+It is also worth mentioning that simplicity comes with a safety cost here.
+For some users, it
 might be surprising that the usage of `zeroth_point_origin<QuantitySpec>` makes various quantity
 point objects compatible as long as quantity types used in the origin and reference are
 compatible: